-Recently, Scott Hursh, CPA, Managing Principal – Architectural and Engineering Group sat down with Tom Moul, CPA, Principal and Director of SN’s Strategic Tax Advisory practice to discuss an advantageous tax strategy that many A/E firms either don’t know about or overlook.
+Recently, Scott Hursh, CPA, Managing Director, AEC Group sat down with Tom Moul, CPA, Business Development Director, Strategic Tax Services Group practice to discuss an advantageous tax strategy that many A/E firms either don’t know about or overlook.

 Tom, from my years of working with A/E firms, I’ve discovered that one of the most overlooked tax benefits is the IC-DISC (Interest Charge-Domestic International Sales Corporation).
 Why is that?

-The primary reason many A/E firms don’t set up these separate tax-exempt corporate entities is because they believe an IC-DISC is just for certain industry groups, such as manufacturers, who export tangible products.
-The reality is that the IC-DISC also specifically allows firms providing architectural or engineering services on foreign projects to utilize this strategy.
+The primary reason many A/E firms don’t set up these separate tax-exempt corporate entities is that they believe an IC-DISC is just for certain industry groups, such as manufacturers, who export tangible products.
+The reality is that the IC-DISC also specifically allows firms to provide architectural or engineering services on foreign projects to utilize this strategy.

 What do A/E firms need to know about how an IC-DISC works?